moneytree/moneytree-link-android-sdk/README.md

     compile "com.squareup.retrofit2:converter-gson:2.3.0"
     ```

-1. Configure `AndroidManifest.xml` to receive an authorized response from the server.
+1. Configure `AndroidManifest.xml` to receive a callback response from the server.

     1. Add `SchemeHandlerActivity` as the following example.
 It will receive an authorized response when the guest gives permission to access to their data from your app.
     ```xml